 5. You are entitled to fair compensation for any loss suffered as a result of the event on which the claim for compensation is based.

-[Schedule 1 amended in Gazette 30 Dec 2004 p.
+[Schedule 1 amended: Gazette 30 Dec 2004 p.
 6967-8.]

 Notes

-1. This is a compilation of the Fishing and Related Industries Compensation (Marine Reserves) Regulations 1998 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 15 December 2006 of the Fishing and Related Industries Compensation (Marine Reserves) Regulations 1998 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table